William Gerard: Lord Chancellor of Ireland

 Crawford, the author of A Star Chamber Court in Ireland, argues that Gerard as Lord Chancellor had a twofold aim: to re-establish the authority of the courts of common law throughout Ireland, and to supplement their authority by using the powers vested in his own office to turn the Court of Castle Chamber, the Irish equivalent of Star Chamber, which had been established in 1571, into an effective executive body for maintenance of public order.
 In the second aim at least he had considerable success in the early years, when Castle Chamber heard a large number of cases dealing with riot, affray and other offences against public order.
 Gerard has been praised for the meticulous care he took in investigating cases before the Court and his willingness to bring them to resolution.

-So heavy indeed was the volume of public order cases in Castle Chamber that in 1579 he apologised to Lord Burghley for being unable to hear a private case in which Burghley had an interest.
+So heavy indeed was the volume of public order cases in Castle Chamber that in 1579 he apologized to Lord Burghley for being unable to hear a private case in which Burghley had an interest.
 One notable private case was brought against the 8th Baron Howth on a charge of cruelty to his wife and daughter Jane.
 Castle Chamber accepted the evidence that he had beaten his wife so severely that she was in fear of her life, while Jane had died soon after a similar beating, and probably as a direct result of it.
-Given Howth's social standing the penalties were severe enough: he was briefly imprisoned, subjected to heavy fines and ordered to pay maintenance to his wife, who was allowed to live apart from him and was given custody of their children.
+Given Howth's social standing, the penalties were severe enough: he was briefly imprisoned, subjected to heavy fines and ordered to pay maintenance to his wife, who was allowed to live apart from him and was given custody of their children.

 Gerard studied the history of English rule in Ireland, and the reasons for the Crown's failure to establish its authority over the whole island, in-depth.He concluded that the turning point was 1350, after which English authority in Ireland began inexorably to shrink.

 The cess controversy

 The Sidney administration was weakened by the Anglo-Irish gentry's intense opposition to Sidney's proposals on tax reform, and in particular to the levying of cess, a bitterly unpopular tax for the upkeep of military garrisons of the Pale (the counties surrounding Dublin which were under secure Crown control), which the gentry complained imposed a crippling financial burden on them.
 The cess controversy reached its height in 1577 when Sidney persuaded the Queen to imprison three eminent Irish barristers who had gone to London to petition for his proposals to be withdrawn.
-At this point serious political differences between Sidney and Gerard, who had originally supported the reforms, emerged: Gerard believed that Sidney's coercive approach was a mistake, he came to accept that the cess was unduly burdensome, and he was friendly with Barnaby Scurloke, the leader of the deputation which had been imprisoned.
+At this point, serious political differences between Sidney and Gerard, who had originally supported the reforms, emerged: Gerard believed that Sidney's coercive approach was a mistake, he came to accept that the cess was unduly burdensome, and he was friendly with Barnaby Scurloke, the leader of the deputation which had been imprisoned.
+He had always prided himself on his independence, and argued that CouncilLord should not show undue deference to the Lord Deputy.